MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/sdn-guest-clusters.md

 1. Create a cluster for your VMs using the information provided in [this article](/windows-server/networking/sdn/manage/guest-clustering#example-2-configuring-a-microsoft-failover-cluster).

    > [!NOTE]
    > Cluster should have a ProbePort parameter set to a port of your choice.
 This port is required while configuring the VIP template in the next step.
-   > Note down the reserved IP address you are using for this cluster.
+   > Note the reserved IP address you're using for this cluster.
 This IP will be required later while creating a VIP using the VIP template.

 2. Create a VIP template.
 In the VMM console > **Fabric** > **Networking** > **VIP Templates**, right-click and select **Add VIP Template**.